TobiasEkman/neuro_platform/README.md

 - Access control through Node.js backend
 - Validation of file paths to prevent directory traversal
 - Proper error handling for missing or invalid files

+## DICOM DATA FLOW

+In a production (or local) deployment using Docker, a local directory containing DICOM files is mounted into the imaging service container as a read-only volume.
+This means the Flask code has direct on-disk access to the files without uploading them via the browser or storing them permanently in a remote location.
+When you request a DICOM study from the frontend (React), the Node.js backend proxies the request to the imaging service, which reads the DICOM file from the local mount and streams it back.
+Only metadata (e.g., patient, study, series information) is stored in MongoDB.
+Thus, large DICOM datasets remain on a local drive, reducing the need to transfer files over the network.